 Meatballs:

 - Heat a large skillet over medium heat.
-Add half of the olive oil and butter and once melted, add onion with a sprinkle of salt.
+Add 1 tablespoon of olive oil and 1 tablespoon butter and once melted, add onion with a sprinkle of salt.
 Cook, stirring occasionally until golden brown, about 5 minutes.
 Let cool slightly.

-- Add ground chicken to a bowl with panko, egg, 1 teaspoon of salt and several grinds of pepper.
+- Add ground chicken to a bowl with panko, egg, 1 teaspoon of salt and 1 teaspoon of pepper.
 Add slightly cooled onions to the mixture and combine.
 Using a 2 tablespoon ice-cream scoop, scoop out the meatballs forming them with your hands if needed into round balls and place on a plate.

-- Add the other half of the olive oil and butter to the pan over medium heat, and when hot, add the meatballs.
+- Add a tablespoon of olive oil and a tablespoon of butter to the pan over medium heat, and when hot, add the meatballs.
 Let them cook without moving them for a couple of minutes.
 Once they have started to cook, they will hold together and you can turn them so that all sides are brown.
-You can use a meat thermometer to check when they are done.
+You can use a meat thermometer to check when they are done, it should take about 5 minutes.
 (They will cook a little bit more at the end but if you’re going to nibble on them, cook to 160º) Remove to a clean plate.

 Sauce: